These seniors face a 20% rent increase — and Ontario rules make it legal | CBC News

 Exemption 'paying off,' says province

-Tenants have reached out to the provincial governments, as well as federal and provincial politicians for the area, but say they have received no response.
+Tenants have reached out to the provincial government, as well as federal and provincial politicians for the area, but say they have received no response.

 CBC also requested an interview with someone from the Ministry of Municipal Affairs and Housing.
 Instead it sent a statement.